rips-ucla-2023/rips-faq/docs/general.md

 They have pools and beach volleyball.

-## Which places accept Bruin cards for food?
+## Which places accept Bruin cards?

 Most places on campus accept Bruin card as long as you use it to buy food.
 They have the full list [here](https://www.asucla.ucla.edu/locations).
 Here are some of our favorite places:
 -  [Kerckhoff Coffee House](https://www.uclahealth.org/hospitals/reagan/patients-visitors/dining-commons)